tringi/papers/cxx-destructive-move.md

 # C++ Design Proposal: Destructive Move

-A destructive move is final move-from, that is allowed to leave the object in random invalid state.
+A destructive move is the final (within a scope, compiler-detected) move-from, which is allowed to leave the object in random invalid state.
-After destructive move-from, the object's lifetime ended, and it will (should) never be accessed again.
+After destructive move-from, the object's lifetime ended, and it will never be accessed again.
 No (other) destructor is executed for it.

 There are many designs proposed or talked about for destructive move in C++, the following one is the least intrusive.